Character Development: Create Characters That Readers Love

 Character Development Writing Exercise

 Now that you know everything about developing characters, let’s put your new knowledge to practice!
-Use the creative writing exercise below to practice developing a strong character.
+Use the creative writing exercise below to practice bringing your characters to life!

 And if you’re to create a character sketch for your novel, check out our guide on how to create a character sketch with Scrivener.